ericbulloch/kwmd/operating_systems/linux.md

 Escalating privileges using the user SUID bit are so common that websites like [GTFOBins](https://gtfobins.github.io/) exist.

+An important note, if the file owner doesn't have execute permissions, the execute bit will be `S`.

 ### Group SGID

 Much like the user SUID bit, the group SUID bit is a special permission causes the file to execute as the group who owns the file.
 This happens regardless of the user passing the command.